UWNetworksLab/uProxy-p2p/README.md

 UProxy
 ======

-### Layout
+uProxy is a broswer extension that lets users share their internet connection.

-This is the top-level [UProxy repository](https://github.com/UWNetworksLab/UProxy).
-It contains all code for UProxy.
-Browser-dependent components live in "chrome" and "firefox" subdirectories.
-Browser-independent components live in the 'common' subdirectory.
+See the [WHATS_WHAT_README](https://github.com/UWNetworksLab/UProxy/blob/master/WHATS_WHAT_README.md) for more details on the directory layout.

 ### Tools